 - Select "Watch" and "Star" buttons at the top of the github page. - Select and read "README" first. - Select and read "GettingStarted" and follow the instructions to get started this course.
-You may see the following topics and more: - Joining Piazza Discussion Group is required. - Installing MSYS2 first and install mingw-w64 to use GNU C/C++ Compiler - Install "Git" and "GitHub Desktop" - Install Atom text editor for programmers
+You may see the following topics and more: - Instal MSYS2 first and install mingw-w64 to use GNU Compiler Collection (GCC) - Get an user's account on github.com - Install "Git" and "GitHub Desktop"